 Understand the Market

 In recent years, cremations have surpassed traditional burials in terms of popularity, a trend that is only expected to continue.
 While factors fueling the popularity of cremation are likely varied, one can only assume that price plays a role.
-The average cost for a funeral and burial falls just under $8,000, while direct cremations can cost $2,000 or lower.
+The average cost for a funeral and burial falls just under $9,500, while the average direct cremation costs just over $3,500.

 Offer Flexibility